gpetruc/GlobalCorrelator_HLS/3.lookup_table/README.md

 # Running the example
 ## Batch mode using Tcl script
-`vivado_hls -f run_hls.tcl`
+`vitis_hls -f run_hls.tcl`

 ## To open the project in the GUI
 After creating the project using the tcl script (default name from script is `proj`)

-`vivado_hls -p proj`
+`vitis_hls -p proj`

 ## Implementation with LUT

-The default implementation, with Vivado 2018.3, yields Latency 7, Resources: 10 BRAM, 14 DSP, 931 FF, 872 LUT
+The default implementation, with Vivado 2023.2, yields Latency 10, Resources: 10 BRAM, 14 DSP, 1686 FF, 1126 LUT

 We can then optimize further, packing sin and cos into a single LUT (see the commented code), which reduces the block RAMs to 7 with no extra cost.